mikgrycz/Car-selling-platform/README.md

 - Python 3.9 or higher
 - React.js 17.0.2 or higher
-- MySQL 8.0.25 or higher
 - Node.js 14.17.1 or higher
 - npm 6.14.13 or higher
-- Tensorflow 2

 ### Backend